Ebola virus disease (EVD) is a serious viral disease that can cause hemorrhagic fever. It affects humans and animals.

 Even though it is unlikely that the spread of Ebola virus disease occurs in Québec, it is recommended that you follow tips for preventing transmission of viruses and bacteria.

 A vaccine (rVSV-ZEBOV), developed by researchers at the Public Health Agency of Canada's National Microbiology Laboratory, is waiting to be licensed by Canadian regulatory authorities.
-Studies show that the vaccine is very effective in preventing Ebola virus infection when used before and immediately after exposure to the virus.
+Studies show that the vaccine is very effective against the Zaire ebolavirus when used before and immediately after exposure to the virus.
+Zaire ebolavirus is responsible for an outbreak of cases between 2014 and 2016 in West Africa.
+However, the rVSV-ZEBOV vaccine is not effective against the Sudan ebolavirus, the virus responsible for the most recent outbreak in Uganda.

 However, because this vaccine is neither licensed nor marketed in Canada, it is currently unavailable for travellers who visit the regions affected.

 In the context of management of the outbreak, however, the vaccine may be offered to humanitarian workers who travel to the regions affected by Ebola virus disease or regions where the risk of propagation is high.

 Until the vaccine is no longer considered experimental, people who are vaccinated who travel to affected areas will be subject to the same prevention and control measures as people who have not been vaccinated.